-When brushing twice a day and flossing doesn't help improve your yellow teeth, it's time to consider other options.
-Teeth become yellow due to stains — both deep and surface-level — as well as other causes that sometimes aren't under our control.
-Whether the discoloration is due to staining or other factors, several over-the-counter (OTC) products can improve tooth color, and your dentist can also offer preventative advice on how to whiten yellow teeth.
+The foods we eat, the beverages we drink and age itself work against our teeth, causing discoloration over time.
+Teeth can become yellow due to stains — both deep and surface-level — as well as other causes that aren't always under our control.
+Whether the discoloration is due to staining or other factors, learn how to get rid of yellow teeth through over-the-counter products and professional whitening from the dentist.

 What Causes Yellow Teeth?

-Although coffee and cigarettes leave stains on your teeth over time, thin tooth enamel also makes teeth look yellow.
-Tooth enamel is the hard, white surface of your teeth, and underneath it is a pale brown substance called dentin.
-Thick enamel looks white, but thin enamel allows dentin tones to show through, making teeth look yellow from the outside.
-Enamel naturally wears thin as people age, but acids from foods and drinks such as sour candies, oranges and soda also thin the enamel by eroding its surface.
-Carole Palmer, head of the Division of Nutrition and Oral Health Promotion at Tufts University, tells Tufts Now that even chewable vitamin C tablets are acidic.
+Although coffee and cigarettes leave stains on your teeth, thin tooth enamel also makes teeth look yellow.
+Tooth enamel is the hard surface of your teeth, and underneath it is a pale brown substance called dentin.
+Thick enamel looks white, but thin enamel allows dentin tones to show through, making teeth look yellow.
+Enamel naturally wears thin as people age, but acids from foods and drinks also thin the enamel by eroding its surface.

 Saliva neutralizes acid and washes it away, but people suffering from dry mouth miss out on this protective effect.
-For example, children who breathe through their mouths due to blocked nasal passages can prevent saliva from remoisturizing the mouth when it's closed – putting them at risk of developing thin tooth enamel.
+For example, when people breathe through their mouths, it can prevent saliva from moisturizing the mouth — putting them at risk of developing thin tooth enamel.

-Other causes of yellow teeth include antibiotic use or excessive fluoride intake in young children, which can cause yellow-stained adult teeth later.
-However, according to dentistry professor Mauli Simrativir, antibiotics and high fluoride levels cause blotching, rather than an overall yellow tone to the teeth.
-Sometimes yellow teeth just run in the family.
+Other causes of yellow teeth include taking antibiotics and other medications.
+Excessive fluoride intake in young children can cause yellow-stained adult teeth later on.
+More often, though, antibiotics and high fluoride levels cause blotching rather than an overall yellow tone to the teeth.

 Preventing Yellow Teeth